Slavín (Prague)

 Slavín is a tomb at the Vyšehrad Cemetery in Prague, Czech Republic.
 It was built in 1889–1893 as a resting place for important Czech personalities.
+It was designed by architect Antonín Wiehl and 57 people are buried there.

 History

 The first idea of establishing a national burial ground appeared in 1869 from politician František Ladislav Rieger and from Václav Svatopluk Štulc, who later became the provost of Vyšehrad.
 The specific idea of the establishment of the pantheon, a final resting place for outstanding Czech personalities, appeared in the 1880s and the initiator of the project was the Vyšehrad provost Mikuláš Karlach.
 Mayor of Smíchov, Petr Matěj Fischer, helped to finance the monument, when he donated 30,000 Austro-Hungarian guldens for the construction.

 The monumental tomb was designed by architect Antonín Wiehl, who already built neo-Renaissance arcades in the Vyšehrad Cemetery in 1887.
 Slavín was built on the eastern side of the Vyšehrad Cemetery in 1889–1893.
 Poet Julius Zeyer was the first person to be buried in the tomb, in 1901, eight years after its completion.
-The last person buried is actor Karel Höger, whose remains were transferred to the tomb in 2013.
-The remains of 56 people are interred in Slavín.
+The remains of 57 people are interred in Slavín.
 The Svatobor association (originally an association to support Czech writers) has been taking care of the tomb.

+21st century

+Due to the limited capacity of the tomb, burials in it ceased towards the end of the 20th century.
+In 2006, the remains of the conductor and composer Oskar Nedbal (died 1930) were transferred to the tomb from Zagreb.
+The remains of the actor Karel Höger (died 1977) were transferred to the tomb in 2013.
+The last person buried is the dancer Vlastimil Harapes (died 2024), who was buried there in 2026.